greenwombat/sp108e/README.md

 This is a Javascript library to control SP108E Wi-Fi controller.

-There is also a very basic example Node Express Web Server that will get you up and running really quickly controlling your sp108e LED light strips from a browser or from Google Home / Google Assistant using IFTTT.
+There are also very basic Express Web Server and AWS Lambda examples that will get you up and running really quickly controlling your sp108e LED light strips from a browser or from Google Home / Google Assistant using IFTTT.

 ## Let's make this clear!